**Scroll Down**

 Things To Do.

 1. Intro to Creator Studies2.
-Intro to Creator Policy3.
-Intro to Creator Investing4.
+Creator Policy4.
 A Spectrum of Influence5.
 Influencing Influencers6.
 The History of the Creator Economy [working]2.
 View: ResearchInvestment

 Total Content Market (TCM)/Content TAM (C-TAM)Revisiting Community InvestingRethinking Consumer LTV“Organic” = unpaid?Introducing: On-Page Collaboration, LiveWriting, anti-Press PublishVC Managers: Finding your styleWomen’s Consumer (2022)The “online” buttonTranslation

-“GenZ”DirectoryPersonal Journal
+“GenZ”Personal Journal

-An intro to Personal JournalAdvice for a Y1/Y2 woman in VCAdvice for a Y3 woman in VC My love letter to JournalistsWomen and Wikipedia “Pedigree”“Context”“Levers”“Examples”Me & PaulVery Specific AdviceWhy I dropped outYoung PeopleHow to be JealousContent vs. Journalism‣
+An intro to Personal JournalAdvice for a Y1/Y2 woman in VCAdvice for a Y3 woman in VC My love letter to JournalistsWomen and Wikipedia “Pedigree”“Context”“Levers”“Cleanup”“Examples”Me & PaulVery Specific AdviceWhy I dropped outYoung PeopleHow to be JealousContent vs. Journalism‣

 ‣